 Red light is known to ease depression and anxiety symptoms, so this color therapy works well for social phobics or anyone who has trouble staying calm in certain situations.
 It also can help relieve pain and improve the immune system, making it good for people suffering from psoriasis or other serious conditions.

-Purple light is known to boost alertness and mental energy levels, so this coloring works well for students cramming for exams or anyone struggling with fatigue at work or at home.
+Purple light is known to boost alertness and mental energy levels, so this coloring works well for anyone struggling with fatigue at work or at home.
 It’s also great for people who suffer from ADHD, making it perfect for children struggling in school.

 Brown light is known to boost the immune system and help with weight loss by increasing metabolism rates, so this coloring can be helpful if you’re looking to lose a few pounds.
 It also helps fight inflammation, which makes it great for people suffering from joint injuries.